 (c) Revised Total Budget - Reflects the proposed 2017-18 Adjusted Total Budget as of December 7, 2017.
-Both recurring and one-time operating budgets are included.
+Both recurring Page 119 of 271 one-time operating budgets are included.

 Approval of the Radford University 2017-18 Operating Budget Adjustment

 BE IT RESOLVED, the Radford University Board of Visitors approves the second quarter adjustments to the 2017-18 operating budget as presented in Schedule A for Total Operating Budget and Schedule B for Auxiliary Enterprises.